xdsselab/sselab.org/src/data/blog/2016-04-15-blog-template-demo.md

-# My first blog template demo
+# This is a blog demo

-Hi here.

-## This is markdown view h2

-2016-04-15
+Powered by markdown(marked).

 ## code